BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 </div>

-{% include tip/open.html color="green" icon="check" label="Avoid Jargon & NUTs 01-06" %}
+{% include tip/open.html color="green" icon="check" label="Avoid jargon & NUTs 01-06" %}

 When displaying [NUTs](https://github.com/cashubtc/nuts) (Notation, Usage, and Terminology) that a mint supports, avoid simply listing NUT01, NUT02, etc. Instead, provide users with clear descriptions of each NUTs functionality.
 This helps users understand the features and capabilities of the mint at a glance.
 Since NUTs 01-06 are mandatory for Cashu protocol interoperability, focus on optional NUTs that add unique functionality.
 Consider using the descriptions provided in the official documentation to keep the information accurate.